Super Bowl: Game history

 The Super Bowl was held in January from its inception in 1967 until 2001.
 In 2002, a week of regular season games was postponed and rescheduled following the September 11 attacks; as a result, Super Bowl XXXVI became the first edition of the game played in February.
 Super Bowl XXXVII was held in January, but all subsequent games were held on the first Sunday in February until the schedule expansion of the 2021 season moved the game to the second Sunday.

 The current NFL schedule begins on the weekend immediately after Labor Day (the first Monday in September).
 That weekend is the first of an 18-week regular season, followed by three weeks of playoff games and one week for the Pro Bowl.
 The Super Bowl is contested the week after the Pro Bowl.
 This schedule has been in effect since an 18th week and 17th regular season game were added to the NFL schedule for the 2021 season, with Super Bowl LVI on February 13, 2022, the first to be played under this format.

 The Pittsburgh Steelers and New England Patriots are tied with a record six Super Bowl wins.
 The Dallas Cowboys and San Francisco 49ers have five victories each, while the Packers, Chiefs and New York Giants have four.
 Fourteen other NFL franchises have won at least one Super Bowl.

-The Patriots own the record for most Super Bowl appearances with eleven.
+The Patriots own the record for most Super Bowl appearances with twelve.
 The Cowboys, Steelers, Broncos and the 49ers are tied for second with eight appearances apiece, reaching that milestone in this respective order.
 Bill Belichick owns the record for the most Super Bowl wins (eight) and appearances (twelve: nine times as head coach, once as assistant head coach, and twice as defensive coordinator) by an individual.
 Tom Brady has the most Super Bowl starts (ten) and wins as a player (seven), while Charles Haley has the second-most wins among players with five.

 Eight teams have appeared in Super Bowl games without a win.
 The Minnesota Vikings were the first team to appear four times without a win, while the Buffalo Bills played in a record four consecutive Super Bowls, losing all four matches.
-The Patriots and Broncos are tied for the most Super Bowl losses at five.
+The Patriots have the most Super Bowl losses at six.

 The Cleveland Browns, Detroit Lions, Houston Texans, and Jacksonville Jaguars are the four teams to have never appeared in a Super Bowl, although the Browns and Lions both won NFL championships before the Super Bowl era.
 The Jaguars, who began play in 1995, and the Texans, who began play in 2002, are among the youngest franchises in the league.